ziadoz/twitter-hermit/README.md

 # Usage
 You must ensure your [Twitter OAuth credentials](https://developer.twitter.com/apps) are available as environment variables: `TWITTER_CONSUMER_KEY`, `TWITTER_CONSUMER_SECRET`, `TWITTER_ACCESS_TOKEN` and `TWITTER_ACCESS_TOKEN_SECRET`

-Download the latest release and ensure the binary is available on your `$PATH` and then run it with the required `--max-age` flag:
+Download the latest release and ensure the binary is available on your `$PATH` and then run it with the required `--max-age` argument:
 ```
 twitter-hermit --max-age="-1month"
 ```

-The `--max-age` flag determines how old tweets have to be before they'll be deleted.
+The `--max-age=[duration]` argument determines how old tweets have to be before they'll be deleted.
 This string is parsed using the [tparse](https://github.com/karrick/tparse) package, and some examples include: `-1day`, `-2weeks`, `-3months` and `-4years`.
 You can find more details on the format here: https://github.com/karrick/tparse#addduration
 ```
 twitter-hermit --max-age="-1month"
 ```